anttesoriero/IBM-Certification/README.md

 # IBM Certification Repository
 ###### Updated 10 May 2024
-Repo for all IBM Certification course code, as well as course tracking.
+To further my professional development and technical knowledge, I've decided to compelete some courses and certifications in my free time.
+This repo will store any code from my courses that I've done, as long as it's not stored in IBM Cloud (depends on the assignment).
+It's also a place I can track what I'm up to outside of Coursera.

-Final certifications linked with each course, on [LinkedIn](https://www.linkedin.com/in/anttesoriero/details/certifications/), or [Credly](https://credly.com/users/anttesoriero)
+Completion certificates are linked next to each completed course, on my [LinkedIn](https://www.linkedin.com/in/anttesoriero/details/certifications/), or [Credly](https://credly.com/users/anttesoriero)

 ---